donyu/coding_with_core/README.md

 ### Topics

-* Learning HTML/CSS through creating a splash page for your startup
+* Learning HTML/CSS through creating a splash page for your startup using Bootstrap
+* Javascript/jQuery tricks and tips
+* How to use APIs (using Mandrill for email, Twilio for texting, and Facebook as examples)
+* Angular.js
+* Node.js & Express
+* Deployment w/ Heroku, Digital Ocean, etc.

 ### Feedback